vic-ma/howtodismantle.github.io/_posts/2025-07-31-Ding-Your-Machine-Just-Texted-You-Powered-by-Peakboard-and-seven.io.md

 For our application, we don't evaluate the response from the API.
 All we do is write it into the log.
 The API returns a code that lets us know if the call was a success or failure.
 For more information, check out the [SMS endpoint return codes](https://docs.seven.io/en/rest-api/endpoints/sms#return-codes).

-To learn about the seven API, you can check out the [seven API documentation](https://docs.seven.io/en).
+To learn more about the seven API in general, check out the [seven API documentation](https://docs.seven.io/en).

-## result
+## Result

-The screenshot shows the incoming SMS.
+The following screenshot shows the incoming SMS sent by our application, via seven:
-As some kind of expansion to our very quick and easy example here are some thoughts for other cool stuff you can do with the seven.io portal.

-- Of course seven.io API works too in all Hub Flows.
-It might even more appropriate to process the seven.io through a central Hub Flow rather than a single Peakboard application
-- We can use seven.io to receive SMS and process them in a Peakboard application or a Hub Flow.
-- seven.io also supports sending out [voice calls](https://docs.seven.io/en/rest-api/endpoints/voice#send-voice-call).
-Imagine a machine calling the supervisor and tell him  details about his current error state.
-How cool is that?
-The voice message is as easy to build as sending an SMS.

 ![image](/assets/2025-07-31/040.jpeg)

+This was a very basic example.
+There is much more cool stuff you can do with seven.
+Here are some ideas:

+- The seven API works in all Hub Flows.
+So, it might make sense to handle seven API calls in a central Hub Flow, rather than an individual Peakboard application.
+- You can use the seven API to receive SMS messages and process them in a Peakboard application or a Hub Flow.
+- The seven API can also send [voice calls](https://docs.seven.io/en/rest-api/endpoints/voice#send-voice-call).
+Imagine a machine calling the supervisor to explain the details of an issue.
+How cool is that!
+The voice message API call is as easy to build as the SMS message call we looked at today.